 For obesity, kids who watch too much TV, according to the Medical Association, often snack on junk food while watching TV.
 They are also influenced by commercials to consume unhealthy food and influences parents spending budgets.
 What also adds to this is that they are not running, jumping or doing activities that burn calories and increase metabolism like kids usually do.

-Did you know surveys tell us that 92.2% of 1-year-olds have already used a mobile device, some starting as young as 4 months.
+Did you know? surveys tell us that 92.2% of 1-year-olds have already used a mobile device, some starting as young as 4 months.

 It takes around 18 months for a baby's brain to develop to the point where the symbols on a screen come to represent their equivalents in the real world.